mishashe/HGT/README.md

 To find all matches longer than 300bp between sequences in files 1.fa and 2.fa and save it in the file Res.mumm we use the following command: mummer -maxmatch -n -b -l 300 1.fa 2.fa > Res.mumm.

 2. Making histogram of matches lengths

+To do so we use the C programm in file MakeHistFromMummer.c.
+It takes as an input Res.mumm and generates the histogram in file ResHist.mumm.

 3. Calculation the prefactor of the resulting power-law.
 4. Calculation of the GO and SEED terms enrichment.